ukri-excalibur/excalibur-tests/README.md

 you may need to load a specific module to have this version of Python available.

-We provide a ReFrame configuration file with the settings of some systems that are part of the ExCALIBUR project.
+We provide a ReFrame configuration file with the settings of some systems that are part of the ExCALIBUR or DiRAC projects.
 You can point ReFrame to this file by setting the [`RFM_CONFIG_FILE`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#envvar-RFM_CONFIG_FILE) environment variable: